shanemileham/shanemileham.github.io/_kb/professional/management/management.md

 Management += don't just make it possible to succeed; make it impossible to fail

 Management += derisking = planning and overcoming psych biases --> Rationality

+Context switching is expensive, especially for professions like engineering